Courage of Conscience Award Recipients

 1. OXFAM AMERICA

-International humanitarian and hunger relief organization for its innovative self-help community programs for people in developing nations.
+International humanitarian and hunger relief organization for its innovative self-help community programs assisting people in developing nations.
 Read More

 2. ELLWOOD KIESER